mitmath/1806/README.md

 2. If you did pset 1, go back into pset1 and copy and paste the next line:<br>
  `download("https://github.com/alanedelman/18.06_Spring_2015/blob/master/18.06-PS2.ipynb")`
 <br> in a new cell in pset1 and execute
+3. Generate the userid form again but ok to leave blank if you ever filled out before even in previous weeks
-3. Go back to the notebooks tab (or hit the IJ icon), refresh, and enjoy pset 2
+4. Go back to the notebooks tab (or hit the IJ icon), refresh, and enjoy pset 2
-4. If you are trying julia for the first time, open up a new notebook (any kernel is fine) and follow the instruction on line 2
+5. If you are trying julia for the first time, open up a new notebook (any kernel is fine) and follow the instruction on line 2

 ### Some Notes: